 Hummingbirds have tiny feet, which is one of their adaptations to keep their weight low and aid in aerodynamic flight.
-Because of this, hummers cannot walk, but they can scoot from side to side with a shuffling gait.
+Because of this, hummingbirds cannot walk, but they can scoot from side to side with a shuffling gait.
 Hummingbirds also use their feet to perch, and can stretch their legs and toes in order to preen with their feet.

 12. These small birds still have more than 1,000 feathers

 Despite their small size, hummingbirds still have 1,000-1,500 feathers, depending on the species.
 This is the fewest feathers of any birds in the world, and is another adaptation that helps reduce hummingbirds’ weight so they can fly more efficiently.
 Some of a hummingbird’s feathers, such as on the wings and tail, make buzzing or trilling noises as the birds fly.

 13. A hummingbird’s throat isn’t really brightly colored

 The jewel-toned gorget of male hummingbirds might be right red, pink, purple, blue, or orange, but it only looks that way because of the angle of the light, the wear on the feathers, and how the bird is seen.
 These feathers actually have no pigment at all, but only look brightly colored because of how the light reflects on the feather structure.

 See also: Hummingbirds: The Crown Jewel of Color

 14. Hummingbirds are attracted to many colors — not just red

 Red is often associated with hummingbirds, but it isn’t the only color these beautiful birds love.
 Hummingbirds have very keen eyesight and any bright color – red, pink, purple, yellow, orange, white – will catch their attention and bring them to flowers for a sweet sip of nectar.
 Yet they have very little sense of smell, and most hummingbird-friendly flowers don’t have any aromas.